Tuesday, January 28, 2020

 I have been using a Sarac Lift for nine years.
 I began using this lift while in a nursing home.
 The straps either popped off of the lift or were taken off by a staff member.

 It is freaky hanging by one strap for a minute or two.
-I am thankful the straps do not pop off very often.
-In fact, once my staff learns how to properly attach the straps to my lift they don't come off at all.
+The straps don't pop off often.
+Once my staff learns how to properly attach the straps to my lift they don't come off at all.

 My staff mistakes fear for meanness or anger.
 Anger comes from fear.
 I am afraid of falling.
 I am afraid of my CP not being understood.